-In November 1999, voters approved Proposition A, which authorizes up to \$299 million in bonded debt, other evidences of debt and/or lease financing for the reconstruction, improvement and expansion of a new health care, assisted living and/or other type of continuing care facility or facilities to replace facilities at Laguna Honda Hospital.
+In November 1999, voters approved Proposition A, which authorizes up to \$299 million in bonded debt, other evidences of debt, and/or lease financing for the reconstruction, improvement and expansion of a new health care, assisted living and/or other type of continuing care facility or facilities to replace facilities at Laguna Honda Hospital.
 The City anticipates issuing a portion of the total authorized amount for the project in late 2003.

-In March 2000, voters approved Proposition A. Proposition A authorizes up to \$110,000,000 in general obligation bonds to acquire, construct, or reconstruct recreation and park facilities and properties.
-The City has issued two series of Neighborhood Recreation and Park Bonds in June 2000 and in February 2001.

-The voters also approved Proposition B in March 2000, which authorizes up to \$87,400,000 in general obligation bonds to acquire, construct, or reconstruct the facilities of the California Academy of Sciences.
-In November 1995, the voters approved Proposition C, which authorized the issuance of up to \$29,245,000 to pay the cost of acquisition, construction and/or reconstruction of certain improvement to Steinhart Aquarium and related facilities.
-Proposition C and Proposition B proceeds will be used together with other monies of the Academy of Sciences to reconstruct the existing structure.
-The City anticipates issuing the first series of the California Academy of Sciences Bonds in 2004.
+In March 2000, voters approved Propositions A and B. Proposition A authorizes up to \$110 million in general obligation bonds to acquire, construct, or reconstruct recreation and park facilities and properties.
+The City issued the first series of the Neighborhood Recreation and Park Bonds in June 2000 and the second series in February 2001.
+The City anticipates issuing approximately \$20 million in Neighborhood Recreation and Park Bonds in 2003.
+Proposition B authorizes up to \$87.4 million in general obligation bonds to acquire, construct the facilities of the California Academy of Sciences.
+The City anticipates issuing the first series of the California Academy of Sciences Bonds in early 2004.

-In November 2000, voters approved Proposition A, which authorizes up to \$105,565,000 in general obligation bonds for the acquisition, renovation and construction of branch libraries and other library facilities.
+In November 2000, voters approved Proposition A. Proposition A authorizes up to \$105,565,000 in general obligation bonds for the acquisition, renovation and construction of branch libraries and other library facilities.
 The first series in the amount of \$17,665,000 was issued in July 2001 and the second series in the amount of \$23,135,000 was issued in October 2002.
-The City anticipates issuing the third series in 2004.

 Table A-12 on the following page lists the City's voter-authorized general obligation bonds including authorized programs where bonds have not yet been issued.
 Series are grouped by program authorization in chronological order.
 The authorized and unissued column refers to total program authorization that can still be issued, and does not refer to any particular series.
-As of June 1, 2003, the City had authorized and unissued general obligation bond authority of \$922,500,000.
+As of December 31, 2002, the City had authorized and unissued general obligation bond authority of \$922,500,000.